theochem/horton/doc/download_and_install_mac.rst

 Running the tests
 =================

-To test that Horton was installed properly and that you can can access it from other directories, you should change to a directory outside of the source tree and call nosetests as follows:
+To test that HORTON was installed properly and that you can can access it from other directories, you should change to a directory outside of the source tree and call nosetests as follows: